covid19mm/covid19mm.github.io/_posts/2020-03-25-second-report.markdown

 </p>

 If two users have been in proximity several times in a day, this still counts as only one link in the network.
-To measure variations in the network structure over time, we look at the average degree of the network defined as *&lt; k &gt; = 2E/N*, where _E_ is the number of links and _N_ is the number of nodes of the network.
+To measure variations in the network structure over time, we look at the average degree of the network defined as *&lt;k&gt; = 2E/N*, where _E_ is the number of links and _N_ is the number of nodes of the network.
 It is important to remark that this is not a close-range contact network.
 Rather, it captures a looser notion of social mixing at the chosen spatial and temporal scales.
 A link between two nodes indicates the possibility that the corresponding individuals have had a close-range encounter during a given day.